-This is my review of the Cricut Explore Air 2 as a first-time Cricut user.
+This is my Cricut Explore Air 2 review as a first-time Cricut user.
 I made a couple canvas trick or treat bags for my kids as my first projects to get more familiar with the machine and test out some of the features.

 I have been wanting a Cricut ever since pinterest blew up with alllll the adorable farmhouse signs I wasn’t talented enough to freehand, but I’m just now getting my hands on one.
 I’m so excited to use it for all the things, but it’s probably a good thing I didn’t get it when I was obsessed with barn wood.
 Ha!
 Now I’m a little more selective about the things that I craft (which is actually hardly ever), but there’s still tons of awesome plans I have for this Cricut.
 I’ll get more into the features in a bit.

 I decided to start off with something simple.
 Since Halloween is right around the corner, I figured I’d make the kids some reusable trick or treat bags.
 The plastic ones always break on us and I’m trying to stick to more reusable things as much as possible.
 So I’m hoping these are classic enough that the kids can use them for the next few years at least.

 So like I said, I’ve never used a Cricut before.
 At first glance, this thing was pretty intimidating.
 I had 4 boxes of stuff to open.
 The Cricut Explore Air 2, the Easy Press 2, a mat for the press and a box of starter supplies for the Cricut.
 I was a little unsure of where to start until I saw these giant green cards with steps on them in an enveloped labeled “Let’s get started.”

 Seriously probably the most genius thing about this first-time user experience.
 I know I could start reading the manual, but that just feels like a lot.
 This cards were perfect.